 Hutch provides an integrated learning environment within a culturally diverse community, where academic and career-technical experiences encourage a life-long love of learning, personal integrity, civic mindedness and preparation for successful post-school employment.

 The Annette Island School District (AISD) serves students from Metlakatla and surrounding areas on the beautiful southeast Alaskan island of Annette.
 Metlakatla or Maxłaxaała means “salt water passage” in the Tsimshian language.
 The community is only accessible by boat, ferry or plane.

 Nick Hanson is on a mission.
 He wants to motivate every kid in Alaska to know who they are and to know their purpose in life.
 In 2015, Nick became the first person of Inuit/Inupiaq background to compete in the NBC TV show American Ninja Warrior (ANW).
 Since then, he has used his fame to connect with kids across the state and encourage them to choose a path of positivity and health.

 The Hooper Bay School Culinary Arts Class has taken on a life of its own since it began in the fall of 2014.
 Originally created as a 1-semester elective, it has become one of the more demanded classes in the high school.
 In addition, it has a following in the school and community, and students either from the class or those unable to take it, are often found in the cooking room after school visiting, cooking and cleaning or otherwise engaged in projects that support the school and community.

-The Our Alaskan Schools blog is excited to host our first-ever student blog post.
+The Our Alaskan Schools blog is excited to host our second student blog post.
 This post comes to us from four middle school/high school students at Rampart School in the Yukon-Koyukuk School District.
 We are excited for this opportunity to share the exciting things happening in Rampart from the perspective of these amazing student-journalists!